m-v-nikolov/dtk-tools-py3/README.md

 #### Setup

-To configure your user-specific paths and settings for local and HPC job submission, edit the properties in `dtk_setup.cfg`.
+To configure your user-specific paths and settings for local and HPC job submission, edit the properties in `simtools/simtools.cfg`.

 One can verify the proper system setup by navigating to the `test` directory and running the unit tests contained therein, e.g. by executing `nosetests` if one has the [`nose`](http://nose.readthedocs.org/en/latest/index.html) package installed.